yegor256/xdsd/site/_posts/2014-04-06-cost-of-loc.md

 non-comment lines of code, using [`cloc.pl`](http://cloc.sourceforge.net/).

-It was a commercial projects, so I can't disclose its name.
+It was commercial projects, so I can't disclose their names.

 The team was co-located in one office in Europe, where everybody were working from nine till five.
 We had meetings, lunches, desk-to-desk chats,